-But as the stories in this collection (see below) demonstrate, people around the world are coming up with diverse and innovative solutions for keeping things cool.
-From district energy systems in Malaysia and storing snow in Japan and Sweden, to a zero-energy brick and charcoal fruit cooler in Kenya, technologies exist around the world for sustainably maintaining cold.
+The stories in this collection also exemplify the innovative approaches to cooling without chemicals.
+From district energy systems in Malaysia, to a zero-energy brick and charcoal fruit cooler in Kenya, technologies exist around the world for sustainably maintaining cold.
 This solution is one of the Drawdown Ecochallenge actions to reduce greenhouse gas emissions.